+If you deducted alimony paid, report this amount as income on line 11, Form 1040.
+If you reported alimony received, deduct this amount on line 31a, Form 1040.
 If the proceeds from a trust cannot be treated as alimony, see the rules for reporting trust income in Publication 525.